How to Get Your Important Papers (and Your Parent’s) Organized

 We’ve prepared 8 free personal and financial organizers to help answer those questions.
 Recommended by The Wall Street Journal two years in a row, these organizers are comprehensive, yet concise and easy-to-use.
 Whether you use just one or several of them, you will definitely make the job easier for someone to manage or settle your affairs.
 More importantly, they can help you by organizing your own affairs, giving you greater peace-of-mind.

 Our organizers, like many other Internet documents, are printable PDF documents and need the free Adobe Reader to download.
-You probably already have it installed on your computer.
+You probably already have it installed.

-If you have Adobe Reader DC on your computer, you can fill in your information, save it, close the document, then reopen it later to update or add new information.
-Get the latest version of Adobe Reader here.
+Important Note: If you have Adobe Acrobat Reader DC on your computer, laptop or tablet, you can fill in your information, save it, close the document, then reopen it later to update or add new information.
+Get the latest version of Adobe Acrobat Reader here.

 Where is the best place to keep your insurance policies and other important records?
 Which ones should you keep? — for how long?
 This financial organizer answers those questions and provides space for you to write down where you keep yours.